Step Back in Time at These 12 Frank Lloyd Wright Houses Across the USA

 • Where: Oak Park, Chicago

-What would a list like this be without a mention of FLW’s old stomping grounds?
-When Wright was just 22 and freshly married, he borrowed $5,000 (about $153,00 in modern valuation) and built his first home.
-It was the very first time he would have complete creative control over a project.
-Rather than imitate European design, Wright chose to design his house in the shingle style, an at-the-time popular East Coast design characterized by an asymmetrical facade, large veranda, and, of course, wood shingles.
+In 1889, when Wright was 22 and freshly married, he borrowed $5,000 (about $175,00 today) and built this home and studio.
+It was the first time he would have complete creative control over a project and was the kickoff to his career.
+Wright designed his house in the shingle style, a then-popular East Coast design characterized by an asymmetrical facade, large veranda, and wood shingles.

-The home, despite being one of his earliest works, already showed signs of Wright’s clever revolutionary design.
-His house and studio was one of the first instances where he bucked the Victorian compartmentalized layout of a home (where a living room might flow into a bedroom, which might then flow into a drawing room) and instead opted for an open-concept layout.
-Wright would expand and renovate the property twice during the 20-odd years that he lived in the residence and pioneered his iconic prairie-style of design at his home studio there.
+Despite being one of his earliest works, the home showed signs of Wright’s clever revolutionary design.
+His house and studio were one of the first instances where he bucked the Victorian compartmentalized layout of a home and instead opted for an open-concept layout.
+Wright would expand and renovate the property twice during the 20-odd years that he lived there, pioneering his iconic prairie style of design in the home studio.

 10. Muirhead Farmhouse

-• When: Open on select dates from February through October
+• When: Open select dates from May through October

 • Where: Kane County, Illinois

-• Visit: Tours are available for $35 per person, private tours start at $100 per person, muirheadfarmhouse.com
+• Visit: Tickets are $35 per person, private tours cost $200 plus $35 per person, muirheadfarmhouse.com

-About a 90-minute drive from Chicago, you can find Muirhead Farmhouse in Kane County.
-It’s the only farmhouse Wright ever designed—and it’s probably unlike any farmhouse you’ve ever seen.
-Clocking in at 3,200 square feet and surrounded by 800 acres of quintessential prairie grassland, the almost-ranch-style house is distinctly boxy and sprawls across the property.
+About a 90-minute drive from Chicago is Muirhead Farmhouse.
+It’s the only farmhouse Wright ever designed, and it’s probably unlike any other you’ve seen.
+Clocking in at 3,200 square feet and surrounded by 1,100 acres of wetlands, grasses, and native prairie wildflowers, the almost-ranch-style house is distinctly boxy and sprawls across the property.

 Wright built this Usonian-style home out of Chicago brick, concrete mixed with local materials, and tidewater red cypress.
-Completed for Robert and Elizabeth Muirhead in 1953, the property still remains in the family to this day and underwent an extensive renovation in 2003.
-The Muirhead farmhouse is open only part of the year during the warmer months, so be sure to check its website to find out when guests will next be welcome.
+Completed for Robert and Elizabeth Muirhead in 1953, the property remains in the family to this day and underwent an extensive renovation in 2003.

-The interior of the Louis Penfield House, with floor-to-ceiling windows, in Willoughby, Ohio
+Interior of Louis Penfield House, with floor-to-ceiling windows facing tall trees

-Built for an unusually tall Louis Penfield, this Ohio home is unique in that Wright preferred low-slung entryways—the doorways in this home were built high to accommodate its owner.
+Built for an unusually tall Louis Penfield, this Ohio home is unique; Wright preferred low-slung entryways but adjusted the doorways in this house to accommodate its owner.

 11. The Louis Penfield House